There are many different types of coupons. The 2 main types of coupons are Manufacturers coupons and Store Coupons.

 You can also load coupons to your loyalty cards from coupons.com, pgsaver.com or smartsource.com

-Along the lines of this is SavingStar which is an app that populates a handful of coupons monthly.
+Along the lines of this is SavingStar which is an app that populates a handful of 'coupons' monthly.
 Go into the app and select the coupons you'd like to use and it loads onto your stores loyalty card.
 When you swipe your card at checkout, you will receive a rebate or reward based on what was listed and selected in the app.
+It DOES NOT deduct from your in store price, it instead takes the discount and puts it in a "pot" and gives you a reward later.
+For Example, if you activate the $0.25/1 candy bar coupon within the app, go to the grocery store, use your loyalty card at checkout, and saving star will see that you bought the candy and give you $0.25 in your saving star account.
+You can request a payout once you've accumulated $10.
+See an example below:

 Rebate/Reward Coupons: I'm not really sure what the couponing professionals call this, but these are typically incentives, rewards or rebates that you get at checkout.
 It does not deduct money from your checkout balance, but it does give you a reward or rebate for the applicable products you purchased.
 Savings Star and UPROMISE are an example of this.